-As of December 31, 2017, the Company had operating loss carry forwards for Israeli income tax purposes of approximately \$103,000, which may be offset indefinitely against future taxable income.
+As of December 31, 2018, the Company had operating loss carry forwards for Israeli income tax purposes of approximately \$92,000 which may be offset indefinitely against future taxable income.

-The Company's U.S. subsidiaries had carryforward tax losses of approximately \$ 19,000 as of December 31, 2017.
-Utilization of U.S. net operating losses may be subject to substantial annual limitation due to the "change in ownership" provisions of Internal Revenue Code of 1986 and similar state provisions.
-The annual limitations may result in the expiration of net operating loss before utilization.
-In the U.S., carryforward tax losses can be utilized within 20 years.
+As of December 31, 2018, the Company's U.S. subsidiary had approximately \$8,600 carryforward tax losses for federal tax purposes, \$11,400 for state tax purposes and R&D credits carryforwards of approximately \$5,700.
+These U.S. net operating losses can be utilized within 20 years and may be subject to substantial annual limitation due to the "change in ownership" provisions of Internal Revenue Code of 1986 and similar state provisions.
+These annual limitations may result in the expiration of net operating loss before utilization.

-The Group has carryforward tax losses relating to other subsidiaries in Europe and Latin America of approximately \$ 6,000 (which can be utilized within 9 years) and \$ 34,000 (\$ 13,500 can be utilized within 4 years and \$ 20,500 can be utilized indefinitely), as of December 31, 2017 respectively.
+The Company has carryforward tax losses relating to other subsidiaries in Europe and Latin America of approximately \$41,400 (which can be utilized within 9 years) and \$30,000 (\$18,900 can be utilized within 4 years and \$11,100 can be utilized indefinitely), as of December 31, 2018 respectively.